octopus-network/solana-flux-aggregator/SETUP_CHAINLINK.md

 ### create chainlink bridge and job

+We need to create a bridge telling the chainlink job which webhook to call.

-Access to the chainlink node UI at `http://localhost:6688/bridges/new`, login using the credential in [chainlink/config/api](./chainlink/config/api) and add a new bridge.
+First we access to the chainlink node UI at `http://localhost:6688/bridges/new`, login using the credential in [chainlink/config/api](./chainlink/config/api) and add a new bridge.

 ```
 Name: solanafluxsubmitter